spaceKumpel/spaceKumpel/README.md

 ## 🌟 About Me

-I'm a student, programmer, and fitness enthusiast.
+I'm a student, programmer.
 I love creating software, developing my skills in various programming languages, and sharing my projects on GitHub.
 In my free time, I hit the gym to stay fit 💪.
-I adore cats 🐱

 ## 📈 GitHub Stats